Simple Guide on Must be True and Must be False Questions

 2. Explanation: This choice misinterprets the passage.
 The passage emphasizes the importance of fruits and vegetables but does not claim they are sufficient on their own for a balanced diet.
 We might need to include certain protein, fat, and carbohydrate sources.

-4. Half-True Statements: Choices that include some true elements but fail to fully capture the passage’s meaning. some text
+4. Half-True Statements: Choices that include some true elements but fail to fully capture the passage’s meaning.

 1. Trap Answer: "Including fruits and vegetables in your diet is important because they are the only sources of essential vitamins."